Spenser’s Afterlife from Shakespeare to Milton

 Auteur

-Jennifer Vaught
+Jennifer C. Vaught

 Jennifer C. Vaught is Professor of English at University of Louisiana at Lafayette.
-Most recently, she is the author of Architectural Rhetoric in Shakespeare and Spenser (2019) and coeditor with Judith H. Anderson of the essay collection Shakespeare and Donne: Generic Hybrids and The Cultural Imaginary (2013).
+Most recently, she is the author of Architectural Rhetoric in Shakespeare and Spenser (2019) and coeditor with Judith H. Anderson of the essay collection Shakespeare and Donne: Generic Hybrids and the Cultural Imaginary (2013).